Nukepayload2/VBScriptDotNet/ReadMe.md

 `Imports` doesn't work in interactive mode.
 It always resets to the list specified in `vbi.rsp`.

 ### `#Load` is completely not implemented
-It doesn't even exist in keywords list.
+It doesn't even exist in the keywords list.

 ### Top-level `Await` doesn't compile
 Use anonymous delegate as workaround.
 For example, the following code reads `vbi.rsp` asynchronously and prints the result in VB format.